sarusarang/sarusarang/README.md

 # Hi there, I'm SARANG A! 👋

-I'm a passionate web developer with expertise in frontend and backend technologies.
+I'm a passionate Software developer with expertise in frontend and backend technologies.
 Welcome to my GitHub profile!

 ## About Me